Oratory of San Giorgio, Padua

-The Oratorio di San Giorgio or St George's Oratory is a Gothic-style Roman Catholic chapel or prayer hall in Padua, region of Veneto, Italy.
+The Oratorio di San Giorgio or St George's Oratory is a Gothic-style Roman Catholic oratory or prayer hall in Padua, region of Veneto, Italy.
 It is notable for its frescoed interiors.
+The oratory is part of the UNESCO World Heritage Site Padua's fourteenth-century fresco cycles, inscribed in 2021 for its exceptional example of 14th-century monumental painting.

 History

-The oratory was initially built as a free standing structure by the Marquis Soragna Raimondino de’ Lupi in 1376 as a family funerary chapel.
+The oratory was initially built as a free-standing structure by the Marquis Soragna Raimondino de’ Lupi in 1376 as a family funerary chapel.
 The Oratory is located on the same plaza as the imposing Basilica di Sant'Antonio di Padova.
 The interior walls are lined with twenty-two narrative frescoed images, commissioned by Raimondino de’ Lupis, in the form of frescoes that depict scenes from the lives of Saint George, St. Catherine of Alexandria, Saint Lucy, and Jesus Christ.
 The altar wall displays the Crucifixion, and the barrel-vaulted ceiling is decorated with stars.
 Largely, this tomb has been lost to time, but it was said to include ten life-sized statues of de’ Lupi and his family, two of which are still standing today.
 Altichiero da Zevio and his associates, including Jacopo d'Avanzi and Sebeto da Verona completed the fresco cycle in 1384; during the Napoleonic Wars, they were whitewashed over until their rediscovery in 1837.
 As a result, many of them are damaged.